|147D.09||LIMITATIONS OF PRACTICE.|

 (4) any physician or other health care provider referrals made.

-(b) The board may review these reports at any time upon request.
+(b) The board or advisory council may review these reports at any time upon request.

 A licensed traditional midwife must promptly report to the commissioner of health and to the board any maternal, fetal, or neonatal mortality or morbidity.